GeekyTheory/Automatic-API-REST/README.md

 	<li><strong>API Link</strong>: API Link where we are going to get all the data in JSON format</li>
 	<li><strong>Items</strong>: Amount of Items</li>
 	<li><strong>Show Table</strong>: Show a table with the data</li>
-	<li><strong>Privacity</strong>: Choice if this table is public or private</li>
+	<li><strong>Privacity</strong>: Choose if this table is public or private</li>
 </ul>

-If we click any table it will display another table with all the fields of the original table
+If we click any table it will display another table with all the fields of the original table.
 <h3>Field management</h3>
 <a href="http://geekytheory.com/wp-content/uploads/2014/04/Captura51.png"><img class="size-full wp-image-8264 aligncenter" src="http://geekytheory.com/wp-content/uploads/2014/04/Captura51.png" alt="Captura5" width="1004" height="433" /></a>